Monmouth County Defense Lawyer

 Criminal sex offenses carry some of the most pervasive negative repercussions possible, and they can endure long after you’ve served your sentence and paid the fine.
 If this is your situation, you have to do everything legally possible to fight for your acquittal or the dismissal of the charges against you.

-At Clark & Clark, LLC, we don’t judge you by the crime you’ve been charged with.
+At Clark, Clark & Noonan, LLC., LLC, we don’t judge you by the crime you’ve been charged with.
 We know you’re innocent until proven guilty, and we won’t give up on fighting for your rights.
 By working with a Monmouth County sex crime lawyer from our firm, you’ll receive the best defense possible.

 Sex crimes are easily some of the most stigmatized.
 Simply being arrested and charged can ruin your reputation, especially if your accuser was a minor or lack of consent is alleged.
 The only way to restore your reputation is to clear your name.